KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Global
 > General characteristics for model performance when we use the hard cutoff on the 28th of November to slice the data in half are more than decent.
 > Due to business requirements, the model favours more TP rather than TN.
 What can be clearly seen by the high level of Recall and F1-Score.
 > Moreover, Recall and F1-Score are quite similar between Reference and Current samples.
-What indicates a stable model.
+What in my opinion indicates a stable model.
 > The model seems to be all healthy and happy.

 ![image info](./docs/images/evidently_ai/000000_classification_performance.jpg)